X4mp/benchmark/WHITEPAPER.md

 # Benchmark
-Benchmark is a blockchain application that enables servers and network users to test their connectivity with peers.
-The reports are encrypted and stored on the blockchain database and customers can download the report listing they need and pay to decrypt them.
+Benchmark is a blockchain application that enables servers and network users to test their connectivity with peers and create benchmark reports.
+These reports are encrypted and stored on the blockchain database.
+Customers can download the report listing they need and pay to decrypt each report.

 To make the whitepaper easier to read, we will call the entity that request reports "clients", the entity that verify the bandwidth of clients "servers" and the entity that buys reports "customers".